puyuan/puyuan.github.io/_posts/2016-01-09-how-to-properly-filter-and-categorize-logs-using-fluentd.md

 - fluentd
 ---

 The myth that big data is unstructured data (Variety, Veracity) is well-known.
-But when doing analytics, unstructured data is not effective, some sort of structure is needed.
+But when doing analytics, unstructured data is not effective, some sort of structure is needed for processing.
 Rather than pushing the categorization and filtering of data at the final stage (e.g map reduce), categorizing data as it comes through the log pipeline (even better, create structure) is beneficial in the long run.

 ---

 ## Background

-In my past projects, analytics was an important requirement, but could't be clearly defined until real data was produced.
-Everyone knew logs have to be written for debugging and analytics later on, but no clear log structure and content was assumed.
+In my past projects, analytics was an important requirement, but could't be clearly defined until real data was available to be explored.
+Everyone knew logs have to be written for debugging and analytics later on, but to be written in a analytics-ready structure was usually an afterthought.

-Logs from various servers and clients were collected (in a huge mess) and dumped on to Hadoop, and everyone hoped MapReduce will work its magic.
+Often, Logs from various servers and clients were collected (in a huge mess) and dumped on to Hadoop, and everyone hoped MapReduce will work its magic.

 The myth that big data is unstructured data (Variety, Veracity) is well-known.
 But when doing analytics, unstructured data is not effective, some sort of structure is needed.
 Rather than pushing the categorization and filtering of data at the final stage (e.g map reduce), categorizing data as it comes through the log pipeline (even better, create structure) is beneficial in the long run.

 ## Fluentd
-Before Fluentd, I used Flume extensively to move log data to S3.
+I used Flume extensively to move log data to S3.
 Flume is no doubt a robust, fault tolerant log transport framework, but when it comes to tagging, filtering and structuring logs, its certainly not the best tool.

 So, Fluentd to the rescue.
-I connected the Flume pipeline to Fluentd to take advantage of its filtering plugins.
-Fluentd's extensive parser filtering plugin is what I needed.
+To leverage existing Flume framework, I connected Flume to Fluentd to take advantage of its filtering plugins.
+Flume's fluentd connector made that easy, so I could use Fluentd's extensive parser filtering plugin.

 ## Grep Plugin

-The grep plugin filters out messages like in linux grep, and is the first thing someone may look at.
-Trust me, there will be some misconceptions as I explain it below.
+The grep plugin filters out messages like in linux grep, and is the first thing someone may look at for filtering messages.
+But apparently, it removed remaining messages which I would love to keep.
+Below, I explain the misconception.

 Input:
 {% highlight javascript %}